atanas3angelov/lmw/README.md

 - dictionary (add, view, edit words in dictionary)
 - practice (set up a practice session and practice)

-If fixed amount of words is selected as practice setup, the react frontend is activated.
+If fixed amount of words is selected in practice setup, the react frontend is activated.
-If unlimited words is selected as practice setup, everything happens in the backend (with django's templating language).
+If unlimited words is selected in practice setup, everything happens in the backend (with django's templating language).

 screenshots of main functionality:
 1. main menu (http://localhost:8000/dictionary/)